BalzGuenat/qmk_firmware/keyboards/BreakUp60/BreakUp60_README.md

 Instead of connecting the pogo connector by soldering wires to the PCB, a small plug connector and header could be used.

 ### Debounce Sense Pin

+This should improve the experience of switching modes.

 ### Improve Case